astral-sh/ruff/docs/configuration.md

+# Configuring Ruff

 Ruff can be configured via a `pyproject.toml` file, a `ruff.toml` file, or through the command line.

 For a complete enumeration of the available configuration options, see [_Settings_](/docs/settings/).

-### Configure via `pyproject.toml`
+### Via `pyproject.toml`

-If left unspecified, the default configuration is equivalent to:
+If left unspecified, Ruff's default configuration is equivalent to:

 ```toml
 [tool.ruff]